wcm-io-devops/conga-aem-plugin/src/site/markdown/extensions.md

 | `aem-contentpackage-osgiconfig` | .provisioning, .txt |             |           |          | X              |
 | `aem-contentpackage-properties` | .zip                |             |           |          | X              |

-Please note: Files with the extension `txt` are only managed as provisioning files if the contain the string `[feature `.
+Please note: Files with the extension `txt` are only managed as provisioning files if the contain the string "[feature " (heuristic).

 ### Generating AEM Content Packages